 While marijuana, also known as cannabis, has been used for thousands of years in healing and treatment, it’s currently illegal in many U.S. states.

-Regardless of its legal status, the question remains whether smoking marijuana is harmful to our lungs, especially for patients living with chronic obstructive pulmonary disease (COPD).
+Regardless of its legal status, the question remains as to whether smoking marijuana is harmful to our lungs, especially for people living with chronic obstructive pulmonary disease (COPD).

 - airway irritants

 - tumor promoters, including carcinogens, which are cancer-causing substances

 The inhalation patterns when smoking marijuana are different than when smoking cigarettes.
 Studies have shown that marijuana smokers tend to take larger puffs, inhale more deeply, and hold their breath longer when compared to those who smoke cigarettes.

 The damage to the lungs from smoking marijuana, in which abnormal, large air sacs called bullae form and can rupture, may be the reason marijuana smokers are at risk for developing a pneumothorax, which is when air gets into the space outside the lungs and causes a collapsed lung.